Electronic Dissertation and Thesis Basics

 The remainder of the materials should be submitted electronically using one of the two following methods:

-- The preferred method of submission is via Blackboard.
-To access the thesis/dissertation submission organization, login to bblearn.missouri.edu/ and search for "graduate school" under the My Organizations tab.
-Select "org_grad_thesis_dissertation" and click on "Enroll".
-Please note that you might need to log out of Blackboard and log back in to see the organization listed under "My Organizations".
+The preferred method of submission is via Canvas.
+To access the thesis/dissertation submission organization, login to https://missouri.instructure.com/, select Courses from the sidebar on the left-hand side of the page, and click on the All Courses link.
+In the All Courses menu, click Browse More Courses and search for "graduate school".
+Find the course entitled "Graduate School Electronic Thesis & Dissertation Submission" and click the "Join this Course" button.
+Please note that you might need to log out of Canvas and log back in to see the course listed.

-- Students who do not wish to use Blackboard can submit the required electronic materials on a CD.
+- Students who do not wish to use Canvas can submit the required electronic materials on a CD.

 Deadlines for submission